Dustin Hahn, Ph.D.

 Home Page: http://www.dustinandrewhahn.com/

 Dr. Hahn joined the Department of Communication in January 2014.
-He received his B.A. in Electronic Media Production from Harding University in 2009.
-After starting his own media production company shooting video and photography for small businesses, commercials, PSAs, weddings, family events, and more, he went on to pursue his Ph.D. in Mass Communication from Texas Tech University.
-He completed his M.A. in Mass Communication in 2012 with his thesis titled, “More Than Just a Pretty Face?
-Examining the Influence of Attractiveness and Reporter/Athlete Congruity on Perceived Credibility.”
-He completed his Ph.D. in Mass Communication from Texas Tech University in 2014 with his dissertation titled, “Exemplification Effects in Sport Media: Examining the Impact of Fanship, Exemplar Type, and Time.”
+He received his B.A. in Electronic Media Production from Harding University in Searcy, Arkansas.
+After starting his own media production company shooting video and photography for small businesses, commercials, PSAs, weddings, family events, and more, he went on to pursue his masters and doctorate in Mass Communication from Texas Tech University.
+He completed his M.A. and Ph.D. in Mass Communication at Texas Tech University in 2012 and 2014, respectively.

 Teaching and Related Service

 Dr. Hahn has taught courses in mass communication, electronic media, journalism, and advertising.
 He has taught evening classes, courses from a distance, long semester, three-week courses, six-week summer courses, and more.
 Dr. Hahn has taught at Abilene Christian University, Lubbock Christian University, and Texas Tech University prior to joining the faculty at West Texas A&M University.

 Professor Hahn is a member of AEJMC, BEA, and NBS.
 He is a student academic advisor for over 40 students in the department and works with broadcasting and electronic media students in sports broadcasting, reporting, video production, television news, and more.
 He co-advises West Texas A&M University's National Broadcasting Society chapter and Professor Hahn advises the campus' African Student Organization.

 Dr. Hahn teaches the following courses at West Texas A&M: